Kayfun Replacement O-rings and Screws!

 3) Base and other sections: 18mm inner diameter x 1mm wide

-1) What: Those tiny screws for capturing the leads on the post. (i've tested and found them to be compatible with many RDAs).
+1) What: Those tiny screws for capturing the leads on the deck.
 Critical dimension: M1.6x0.35mm

 1) http://www.ebay.com/itm/Machine-Scre...item4d1ed99528.
 (If this is no longer listed, look for the seller Zoro Tools, and find the Cheese A2 SS 3mm Slotted screws.
 I've found the 3mm to be absolutely perfect)

 2) http://www.fastener-express.com/m1.6...-qty-50-1.aspx (this is a philips head instead of slotted)

 There are definitely other sources, but these are the 2 places I've personally bought from and tested them.
 The main thing about these screws is the fact that the bottom of the screw head is flat, allowing for super easy captures.